Akkawi: Production and storage

 Akkawi is commonly made with pasteurized cow's milk, but can also be made with goat or sheepmilk.
 This cheese is largely produced in the Middle East, notably in Israel, Palestine, Lebanon, Jordan, Syria, Egypt, and Cyprus.
 In these regions, people usually eat it with a soft flatbread during lunch and dinner.
 Akkawi is hand-packed into square draining hoops and then cured in a salted whey brine for two days.

+Akkawi is produced by heating milk to 35-40 Celsius, adding rennet, then leaving it to curdle for around an hour, after which the whey is squeezed out through a cheesecloth to drain the cheese.

 Texture and taste

 The color is white and it has a smooth texture and a mild salty taste.
 It is commonly used as a table cheese eaten by itself or paired with fruit.

 The texture can be compared to mozzarella, feta or a mizithra, since it does not melt easily.
 Akkawi can be stored up to a year.
-The texture and flavor is a result of its specific culturing from its curds that are kept together for a prolonged period longer than simpler tasting curd cheese such as Syrian cheese when akkai is transformed into cheese.
+The texture and flavor is a result of its specific culturing from its curds that are kept together for a prolonged period longer than simpler tasting curd cheese such as Syrian cheese when akkawi is transformed into cheese.